Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Instead, we get these immunocompromised rules.

-There have even been attempts to “liberalize” the term more directly by members of VRBPAC in the hopes it would make it clearer the access was available.
+There have even been attempts to “liberalize” the term more directly by members of VRBPAC in the hopes it would make it clearer that access was available.

 This rule has been in place for an entire year.